 Under certain circumstances, you can use your test scores on the AP, IB, or A-Level exams to place out of MATH0090 Introductory Calculus I, Math 0100 Introductory Calculus II, or ECON0110 Principles of Economics.

-For Summer 2020 and academic year 2020-21 temporary guidelines are in place for the transfer of online economics courses that were introduced in Summer 2020 will continue until Summer 2022.
+Temporary guidelines for the transfer of online economics courses that were introduced in Summer 2020 will continue until Summer 2022.
 Under these guidelines, certain online courses are eligible for transfer credit at the discretion of the Transfer Credit Advisor.
 To be considered, the course must meet the following conditions.
 First, it must be offered by an accredited college or university and count toward an undergraduate degree at that institution.
-Second, it must be of comparable content and rigor to a Brown course.
+Second, it must be comparable in content and rigor to a Brown course.
 Third, the student must be assessed and graded.
 Note that MOOCs and other non-credit or credit-optional courses (e.g., Coursera, EdX, Udacity) are not eligible for transfer credit.
 These temporary provisions will end in Summer 2022.
 In Fall 2022 the department will return to its previous policy under which online courses are not eligible for transfer credit.